alestic/ec2-consistent-snapshot/README.md

 - \--mysql-master-status-file FILE

-    Store the MASTER STATUS (or slave status if this server is a slave) output in a file on the snapshot.
+    Store both the MASTER STATUS (or slave status if this server is a slave) output in a file on the snapshot.
 It will be removed after the EBS snapshot is taken.
 This option will be ignored with --mysql-stop
     \[DEPRECATED in favor of mysql-status-file\]